It's a New Day in Public Health.

 Water quality classifications are based upon:

-United States Environmental Protection Agency’s (EPA’s)recommended criteria for enterococci is:
+United States Environmental Protection Agency’s (EPA’s)

 Good= 0-35 Enterococci per 100 milliliters of marine water